On this page

 Security Architecture

-Boomerang Flow has a number of security protocols in place.
-The following architecture information provides details on how these are applicable.
+The following architecture information provides details on security protocols in place and how these are applicable.

 Authentication

-Boomerang Flow relies on the Boomerang OAuth Proxy (a fork of oauth2_proxy) to provide user authentication in the form of basic authentication or integrated with a provider such as GitHub® or Google.
+The solution relies on oauth2_proxy to provide user authentication in the form of basic authentication or integrated with a provider such as GitHub® or Google.

-There are also Tokens for securing API endpoints and Workflows by either Global, Team, or Workflow tokens.
+There are also Tokens for securing API endpoints by either Global, Team, Workflow, or User tokens.

 Tokens